 The history of polo spans many centuries of variations of the game, having evolved into the game of today and a good polo pony is always in demand globally.
 The pony is the most important factor, other than the skill of the player and often times in history it has been the qualities of a Polo Pony who determined the winner of a game.

 Article © HorseShowCentral.com.
 Reproduction of any portion of this copyrighted website without written permission of the publisher is prohibited and subject to legal action.

-Other site pages that offer information about Polo Ponies: horses, breeding, industry supplies, etc.:
+Other site pages that offer information about Polo Ponies: horses, breeding, industry supplies, shows, event calendar, etc.: